+Names of boundaries to select them conveniently

+cell_volume_data: Sequence[FloatNumerical]

+'''

+Type

+1ist

 coordinate_constraints: List[int] = [0, 1]

+axes that not described explicitly

+Type

+list

 dim: int = 3

+The spatial dimension in which the grid is embedded

+int

+classmethod from_bounds (bounds, shape, periodic)

+Parameters

-- bounds (tuple) Give the coordinate range for each axis.
-This should be a tuple of two number (lower and upper bound) for each axis.
-The length of bounds must be 2. - shape (tuple) The number of support points for each axis.
-The length of shape needs to be 2. - periodic (bool or list) Specifies which axes possess periodic boundary conditions.
+• bounds (tuple) - Give the coordinate range for each axis.
+This should be a tuple of two

+number (lower and upper bound) for each axis.
+The length of bounds must be 2.

+• shape (tuple) - The number of support points for each axis.
+The length of shape needs

+to be 2.

+• periodic (bool or list) - Specifies which axes possess periodic boundary condi-

+tions.
 The first entry is ignored.

+Returns

 CylindricalGrid representing the region chosen by bounds

-Return type CylindricalSymGrid
+Return type

 CylindricalSymGrid

+classmethod from_state(state)

+create a field from a stored state.

+Parameters

+state (dict) - The state from which the grid is reconstructed.

+Return type

+CylindricalSymGrid

-get_cartesian_grid (mode='valid')
+\verb"get_cartesian_grid" (mode='valid')

 return a Cartesian grid for this Cylindrical one

+Parameters

 mode (str) - Determines how the grid is determined.
-Setting it to 'valid' only returns points that are fully resolved in the cylindrical grid, e.g., the cylinder is circumscribed.
-Conversely, 'full' returns all data, so the cylinder is inscribed.
+Setting it to 'valid' only returns points

+that are fully resolved in the cylindrical grid, e.g., the cylinder is circumscribed.
+Conversely,

+'full' returns all data, so the cylinder is inscribed.

+Returns

 The requested grid

+Return type

 pde.grids.cartesian.CartesianGrid

 get_image_data(data)

 return a 2d-image of the data

+'''